ZacharyChudziak/Azure-AD-Deployment/README.md

   <img src="https://github.com/ZacharyChudziak/Azure-AD-Deployment/assets/154548436/65544521-721c-438b-909e-5a2c6e3c1917"
  height="80%" width="80%"/> </p>
    <p>
   Next we need to add the Client PC to the "Domain".
 For this right click the start menu and choose "System".
 In the "System" page click "Rename this PC Advanced", next choose "Rename this Computer or change its Domain".
 Next add it to the "Domain" we created "CCPractical.com".
-The computer will need to restart and we will need to reconnect using "CCPractical.com\username" however in the next steps we are going to create an "Admin User" for this case.
+The computer will need to restart and we will need to reconnect using "CCPractical.com\username" which we created earlier.
 </p>
 <p align="center">
   <img src="https://github.com/ZacharyChudziak/Azure-AD-Deployment/assets/154548436/d269516f-4a1d-4db8-8252-f7cf8fc3ab88"